rust-embedded/svd2rust/README.md

 ```

 The `write` method performs a single, volatile `STR` instruction to write a value to the `CR2`
 register.
-This method takes a `Cr2W` struct that only allows constructing valid states of the `CR2`
+This method involves the `Cr2W` struct which only allows constructing valid states of the
+`CR2` register.

-register.
-The only constructor that `Cr2W` provides is `reset_value` which returns the value of the
+The only constructor that `Cr2W` provides is `reset_value` which returns the value of the `CR2`
-`CR2` register after a reset.
-The rest of `Cr2W` methods are "builder" like and can be used to set
+register after a reset.
+The rest of `Cr2W` methods are "builder" like and can be used to set or
-or reset the writable bits of the `CR2` register.
+reset the writable bits of the `CR2` register.

 ``` rust
 impl Cr2W {